-max_fails=number - sets the number of unsuccessful attempts to communicate with the server that should happen in the duration set by fail_timeout to consider the server unavailable; it is then retried after the same duration.
+$max_fails=number$ - sets the number of unsuccessful attempts to communicate with the server that should happen in the duration set by fail timeout to consider the server unavailable; it is then retried after the same duration.

-What is considered an unsuccessful attempt is defined by the proxy_next_upstream, fastcgi_next_upstream, uwsgi_next_upstream, scgi_next_upstream, memcached_next_upstream, and grpc_next_upstream directives.
+What is considered an unsuccessful attempt is defined by the proxy next upstream, $fastcgi_next_upstream$, $uwsgi_next_upstream$, $scgi_next_upstream$, memcached next upstream, and grpc next upstream directives.

-When max_fails is reached, the peer is also considered unhealthy by the upstream_probe (PRO) probes; it won't receive client requests until the probes consider it healthy again.
+When max_fails is reached, the server is also considered unhealthy by the upstream probe (PRO) probes; it won't receive client requests until the probes consider it healthy again.

-If a server in an upstream resolves into multiple peers, its max_fails setting applies to each peer individually.
+If a server directive in a group resolves into multiple servers, its max_fails setting applies to each server individually.

-If an upstream contains only one peer after all its server directives are resolved, the max_fails setting has no effect and will be ignored.
+If an upstream contains only one server after all its server directives are resolved, the max_fails setting has no effect and will be ignored.

-max_fails=1 the default number of unsuccessful attempts max_fails=0 disables the accounting of attempts

-$\mathtt{fail_timeout}$ =time - sets the period of time during which a number of unsuccessful attempts to communicate with the server (max_fails) should happen to consider the server unavailable.
-The server then becomes unavailable for the same amount of time before it is retried.
+max_fails=1 the default number of attempts max_fails=0 disables the accounting of attempts fail_timeout=time - sets the period of time during which a specified number of unsuccessful attempts to communicate with the server (max_fails) should happen to consider the server unavailable.
+The server then remains unavailable for the same amount of time before it is retried.